 Our focus is on Backlink Opportunities

-Where other tools bog you down with metrics and extra steps, SpyFu helps you cut through that and go directly to the very links that will help you rank on the keywords you are aiming for.
+Where other tools bog you down with duplicates and extra steps, SpyFu helps you cut through that and go directly to the very links that will help you rank on the keywords you are aiming for.

 Most available tools are really good for auditing your site, and we don’t suggest you drop them.
 Our tool is not a replacement for those “site-checker” tools.
 Instead, add this to your tool box as the best way to uncover the most powerful backlinks that you’re missing.